opauth/opauth/docs/migration-guide.rst

 Migrating your application
 --------------------------

-To upgrade your application (or framework specific plugin) from v0.4 to v1.0 you need to go through the following changes:
+To upgrade your application (or framework specific plugin) from v0.4 to v1.0 you need to use Composer and go through the following changes:

 - Update the ``composer.json`` file of your application, if you had any, else you need to create the file in the root of your application.
 The ``composer.json`` should look something like::